ahmadmayahi/php-amazon-polly/README.md

 voiceId('Joanna')
 ```

-You can also specify the output format as an `enum` or a a `string`:
+Alternatively, you may also specify the output format as an `enum` or a `string`:

 ```php
 use AhmadMayahi\Polly\Enums\OutputFormat;